jechen0648/ipfailover/README.md

 #step 2: Add checkscript through configmap
 $ oc create configmap keepalived-checkscript --from-file=mycheckscript.sh

-# step3:  create ipfailover by Deployment
+# step3:  create ipfailover by Deployment  (Please change replicas number in deploy-ipfailover.yaml to match the number of worker nodes in your cluster)
 $ oc create -f https://raw.githubusercontent.com/jechen0648/ipfailover/main/deploy-ipfailover.yaml

-#step 4: create application pod or service that is monitored by ipfailover
+#step 4: create application pod or service that is monitored by ipfailover  ((Please change replicas number in web-server-rc.yaml to match the number of worker nodes in your cluster))
 $ oc create -f https://raw.githubusercontent.com/jechen0648/ipfailover/main/web-server-rc.yaml

 ### When multicast is not allowed in many Cloud Platforms, change to unicast to do the test,